 Sheridan is a medium-sized city located in the state of Wyoming.
 With a population of 17,940 people and six constituent neighborhoods, Sheridan is the sixth largest community in Wyoming.

-Unlike some cities, Sheridan isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sheridan are a mix of both white- and blue-collar jobs.
+Sheridan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sheridan is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Sheridan who work in sales jobs (9.57%), office and administrative support (9.19%), and teaching (8.99%).

 Also of interest is that Sheridan has more people living here who work in computers and math than 95% of the places in the US.